-The article discusses the aspects related to the implementation of RPA in the banking industry.
-We will put forward 4 simple use cases of RPA in banking operations and will try to address widespread concerns leading to doubts on RPA implementation.
+The article discusses the aspects related to the implementation of RPA in banks We will put forward 4 simple use cases of Robotic Process Automation in banking operations and will try to address widespread concerns leading to doubts on RPA implementation.

 Cold splash of banking reality